 Doctors generally recommend that you don’t have radiotherapy during pregnancy because of the radiation risk to the baby.
 If you are early in your pregnancy you may need to think about the type of surgery you have so that you can avoid having radiotherapy.
 If you are in the late part of the second trimester or the third trimester it is likely that your doctor will suggest that you wait to have radiotherapy until after the baby is born.
 This delay is likely to be short and so will not increase the risk of the cancer coming back.

-You can find out more about radiotherapy for breast cancer in the breast cancer section.
+You can find out more about radiotherapy for breast cancer.

 Chemotherapy uses anti cancer (cytotoxic) drugs to kill cancer cells.

 If you are in your first trimester you can't have chemotherapy.
 The chemotherapy can damage the baby or cause a miscarriage.
 If you need chemotherapy your doctor may delay it until after you are at least 14 weeks pregnant.
 Most women who are diagnosed during the first trimester have surgery and then will be in their second trimester by the time they need to have chemotherapy.

 The evidence we have so far shows that chemotherapy is safe if women are at least 14 weeks pregnant (in their second and third trimester).
 There has been a review of the evidence available about children born after exposure to chemotherapy while in their mother’s womb.
 It suggests that, after 14 weeks, children don’t have any more problems than children not exposed to chemotherapy.
 The expert panel doing the review suggest that we collect more information over a longer time so that we can understand more about the long term outlook for children.

 Chemotherapy is usually a combination of 2 or 3 different drugs.
 These may include